 All mailable matter may be sent as Priority Mail, except matter prohibited by standards (e.g., certain hazardous materials).

-Unless Express Mail is used, Priority Mail prices are required for a mailpiece that weighs more than 13 ounces when the mailpiece contains matter that must be mailed as First-Class Mail (see133.3.0).
+Unless Priority Mail Express is used, Priority Mail prices are required for a mailpiece that weighs more than 13 ounces when the mailpiece contains matter that must be mailed as First-Class Mail (see133.3.0).

 Priority Mail is an expedited service and may contain any mailable matter weighing no more than 70 pounds.
 Lower weight limits apply to some commercial parcels under 423.1.0; Critical Mail letters and flats under 223.1.4 and 1.4; APO/FPO mail subject to 703.2.0 and 703.4.0 and Department of State mail subject to 703.3.0.

-Critical Mail, a category of Priority Mail, is available for barcoded, automation-compatible letters (see 223.1.3) and barcoded, automation flats.
+[1-27-13] Critical Mail, a category of Priority Mail, is available for barcoded, automation-compatible letters and barcoded, automation flats, using IMbs under 708.4.3.
 With the exception of restricted mail as described in 601.8.0, any mailable matter may be mailed via Critical Mail.
 USPS-produced Critical Mail flat-size envelopes must be used for all Critical Mail flats.
-Flats may not exceed 13 ounces in weight or 3/4 inch thickness.
+Flats may not exceed 13 ounces in weight or 3/4 inch in thickness.
 Critical Mail flats also must:

 a.
 Bear an Intelligent Mail barcode with the correct routing code that represents the finest depth of sort achieved in the address matching process, and barcodes must be placed according to 302.4.0.

 b.
-Bear a delivery address that includes the correct ZIP Code, ZIP+4 Code, or numeric equivalent to the delivery point barcode (DPBC) and that meets address quality standards in 333.5.5 and 708.3.0.
+Bear a delivery address that includes the correct ZIP Code, ZIP+4 code, or numeric equivalent to the delivery point routing code and that meets address quality standards in 333.5.5 and 708.3.0.

 All Priority Mail receives expeditious handling and transportation, but the USPS does not guarantee delivery within a specified time.

-Matter closed against postal inspection includes First-Class Mail, Priority Mail (including Critical Mail), and Express Mail.
-The USPS may open mail other than First-Class Mail, Priority Mail (including Critical Mail), or Express Mail to determine whether the proper postage is paid.
+Matter closed against postal inspection includes First-Class Mail, Priority Mail (including Critical Mail), and Priority Mail Express.
+The USPS may open mail other than First-Class Mail, Priority Mail (including Critical Mail), or Priority Mail Express to determine whether the proper postage is paid.
 Material wrapped or packaged so that it cannot be examined easily or examined without destruction or serious damage is closed against postal inspection and is charged the appropriate First-Class Mail or Priority Mail price.